ECS201A-WQ24/assignment1/README.md

 In this assignment you are going to:

-- see a pactical demonstration of Iron Law of computer architecture.
+- see a pactical demonstration of the Iron Law of computer architecture.
 - measure the performance differences of a single-cycle like processor vs an in-order pipelined processor.
 - see how the measured performance scales as CPU clock frequency changes.